FKMTime/docs/docs/basic-knowledge/how-updates-work.md

 We use [GitHub Releases](https://github.com/FKMTime/firmware/releases) to distribute updates.

-You have to turn on updates in device settings in frontend.
+You have to turn on updates in device settings in frontend (you can find them in "Devices" page).
 After that, turn on all devices and micro-connector.
 Micro-connector checks for new updates every 5 minutes and if there is a new update, it will automatically download it and send it to all devices.

 ![updates](../assets/updates.png)